What’s the key to a successful OTC marketing strategy? Environmental data.

 Timing is everything

 One of the key benefits of using environmental data in OTC marketing is the ability to time campaigns more effectively.
-By tracking–let’s say, pollen counts and analyzing historical trends, companies can predict when allergy season is likely to be at its peak in different regions and craft their campaigns contextually.
+By tracking–let’s say, pollen counts and analyzing historical pollen trends, companies can predict when allergy season is likely to be at its peak in different regions and craft their campaigns contextually.

 For example, if a company knows that a certain type of pollen– let’s say weed pollen typically peaks in April in a certain region, they can run advertising campaigns for allergy medications and related products in the weeks leading up to that peak, when people are most likely to be seeking relief.
 This helps to ensure that the company's products are top-of-mind for allergy sufferers when they need them most, increasing the chances of a successful marketing campaign.